mantarokurihara/infoscience/journal.md

-# This is the journal for Computer Science
+# this is the journal for computer science

 *1.30.2020*